gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 1. Configure a Runner

-From there on, on every push to your git repository the build will be automagically started by the Runner and will appear under the project's `/builds` page.
+From there on, on every push to your git repository the build will be automagically started by the runner and will appear under the project's `/builds` page.

 Now, let's break it down to pieces and work on solving the GitLab CI puzzle.